 Speaking of file conversion, I recently downloaded a free utility from the Mac App Store called WebP Converter.
 As its name implies, this utility will convert Google’s webp file into a .png or .jpg or vice versa.
 I don’t like to use Google’s file formats.
 This utility will prove to be valuable.
 The app is still not native and its icon is kind of ugly, though, but is free.
 You get what you pay for, I guess. (#functionality #apps)

 In recent months, I tried quite a few applications.
 Each time, when an application wasn’t needed, AppCleaner was used to remove it from my machine.
 I didn’t pay attention in the past.
-Putting an app to the trash isn’t enough in most cases: many applications will leave things behind.
+Putting an app in the trash isn’t enough in most cases: many applications will leave things behind.
 Well, no more. (#operatingsystem)

-Finally, to keep all those wonderful third-party utilities, I bought MacUpdate.
+Finally, to keep all those wonderful third-party utilities up-to-date, I bought MacUpdate.
 It provides a centralized view of applications with pending updates.
 I was using the free version on my Intel iMac, but I wanted to get the paid version to get all the features for the Mac mini.
 MacUpdate not only scans for updates to side-loaded applications but also for updates available on the Mac App Store.
-Scanning is lighting fast, and updating application is dumb simple.
+Scanning is lighting fast, and updating applications is dumb simple.
 As macOS Big Sur on Apple Silicon is a new platform, developers are actively releasing frequent updates; MacUpdate helps keep my Mac up to date effortlessly.
 It’s a must. (#operatingsystem)